-- Join the JFCS Holocaust Center’s Bay Area’s Virtual Yom HaShoah Commemoration and Days of Learning on Wednesday, April 7 thru Friday, April 9.
-Schedule details and RSVP here.
+- Join the JFCS Holocaust Center’s Bay Area’s Virtual Yom HaShoah Commemoration on Wednesday, April 27 through Thursday, April 28.

 - Read powerful fiction and nonfiction stories that illuminate the heroism and the horror of the Holocaust.
 This Scholastic booklist is curated especially for Grades 1 – 12, with many selections meaningful for adults too.